-This heater has an underfloor flue and requires unrestricted ventilation beneath the caravan or vehicle into which it is fitted.
+This heater has an underfloor flue and requires unrestricted air entry beneath the motorhome or vehicle into which it is fitted.
 A minimum of three sides of the vehicle must be open at all times.
-This is to allow for the products of combustion to be dispersed.
+This is to allow for the products of combustion to be dispersed from the heater.
 If there is a possibility of the sides becoming blocked by snow etc. then the heater must not be used.